gruppe-adler/grad_telephone/README.md

 * phones trying to connect to an existing connection will receive occupied signal
 * easily add phone functionality to any object
 * phone numbers are auto generated
+* hooking into lines for agents is on the roadmap

 * note current TFAR_wire model is by Saborknight